xelatihy/yocto-gl/docs/index.md

 Data is stored in simple structs and accessed with free functions or directly.
 All data is public, so we make no attempt at encapsulation.
-Most objects is Yocto/GL have value semantic, while large data structures use reference semnatic with strict ownership.
+Most objects is Yocto/GL have value semantic, while large data structures use reference semantic with strict ownership.
 This means that everything can be trivially serialized and there is no need for memory management.

 We do this since this makes Yocto/GL easier to extend and quicker to learn,